afnom/missing-semester/_2025/virtualisation.md

   splitting less out, and we don't need to run multiple operating systems, so we generally have a lot less overhead.
 - Container images tend to be a lot smaller.
-We don't need to ship things like drivers or whole kernels and bootloaders systems around (which can be massive).
+We don't need to ship things like drivers or whole kernels and bootloader systems around (which can be massive).
 - Because of these, it's really easy to spin up *tons* of containers - this is nice for creating local dev environments, but also for facilitating entirely new modes of engineering.
 We can split all of our services into separate components, and manage them all separately - which we call **microservices**.

-Some common software for virtualization:
+Some common software for virtualisation:
-- VirtualBox, VMWare, QEMU, firecracker vs some common software for containerization:
+- VirtualBox, VMWare, QEMU, firecracker vs some common software for containerisation:
 - Docker, podman, containerd, systemd

 ## 2. Technical details